12 Common Instagram Scams and How To Spot Them

 8. Fake products

 There are a variety of fake product scams on Instagram.
-Some may be in the form of advertisements for products.
+Some may take the form of product advertisements.
 The ad will redirect you to a suspicious website where you pay and never receive the product.

-Another fake product scam might be where the merchant tries to sell you a service, like a digital download or online class.
+Another fake product scam might involve a merchant trying to sell you a service, such as a digital download or an online class.
 Once you’ve purchased it, there will be no download and no way to get your money back.
-Many of these scam sites won’t accept payment services like PayPal or Afterpay and will only let you pay via credit card.
-If the price is too good to be true and the site looks sketchy, it’s best to just avoid it entirely.

 9. Music promotion scams